satmap/tyrion/README.md

 at a later date we will provide independent avoidFloor values for each terrain type.

-Setting your avoidFloor to 0 is DRAMATICALLY increase search time as almost all routes will be seen by the script as viable.
+Setting your avoidFloor to > 0 will DRAMATICALLY increase search time as almost all routes will be seen by the script as viable.

 ## .difficulty(value)
 OS tracks and trails come with a 'difficulty' based on the types of terrain they pass through and their elevation.
 You can use our engine to generat routes with given difficulty levels, the higher this number the more difficult the route will be.